 In terms of aquarium environment, the Moenkhausia pittieri should always be part of a school with a minimum of six fish.
 These should include others of their own species.
 Fish of others species should be around the same size.
 Within this school, one male will always be the dominant one.
 This male tolerates the others.
 Is always in control.
 Diamond Tetras have an ideal pH range of 6.6 to 7.0 and temperature preference of 74-82 degrees Fahrenheit (26-28 degrees Celsius).
 If kept outside of this range, may take on a different appearance.
 Also, these fish like having lots of plants in their aquarium.
 Are luckily not very picky when it comes to feeding time.
 Moenkhaussia pittieri will love you for offering living food.
 Can eat anything from flakes to frozen food.
-Having learned a bit about this type of fish and its basic requirements, steps toward breeding it can now be taken.
+Having learned a bit about this type of fish and its basic requirements, steps towards breeding it can now be taken.

 Breeding Diamond Tetra Fish

 The most difficult process of breeding Diamond Tetra fish is getting the right pairs together.
 Mature males have longer fins than females, especially when it comes to dorsal fins.
 Although females will most likely be smaller than the males, females that are ready for breeding often appear to be of a stockier shape.
 After selection of a pair of Diamond Tetras is complete, they should be separated and conditioned with good food.
-During the conditioning phase, they should be fed their preferred live food and also some frozen food.
+During the conditioning phase, they should be fed their prefered live food and also some frozen food.
 This should last for around 10 days.

 While conditioning is going on, a separate spawning tank should be prepared.
 It doesn't have to a very large tank.
 Needs to include lots of plants, especially those with dense leaves.
 The conditions in this tank should be similar to the tank that the other Diamond Tetras live in, although at first, there should be no light in the spawning tank.
 Soft water should always be used over hard water.
 Gravel isn't required.
 Some netting should've been included along the bottom of the tank.
 It should be far down enough to give the breeding pair enough space to swim.
 The holes in the netting also need to be large enough for the eggs to fall through to the bottom of the tank.
 The spawning tank should also be placed in a quiet area of the home where there can be no disturbances to the fish.

 After the allotted time for conditioning has expired, the selected pair should be placed in the spawning tank in the evening when it's dark.
 Again, no lights should be used in the vicinity of the tank.
-In the event that the pair of Diamond Tetras is compatible, spawning may take place immediately immediately the fish being placed in the spawning tank or maybe not take place until a day or two afterward.
+In the event that the pair of Diamond Tetras is compatible, spawning may take place immediately immediately the fish being placed in the spawning tank or maybe not take place until a day or two afterwards.
 Sometimes the lighting that's present in the environment where the tank is situated will help speed up the process.
 Although the male may spend most of his time following the female, when the time has come for spawning, the female will release the eggs at the same time as the male releases the sperm.
 The eggs must then become fertilized, in which case case it's helpful to have soft water in the tank.
 The netting is very important here, because Moenkhaussia pittieri tend to eat their eggs.
 In order to prevent this, the eggs must fall through the netting, separating the eggs from their parents.
 After spawning has taken place, the male and female fish should've removed from the spawning tank and returned to their regular aquarium.

 Although the eggs may see movement within 36 hours, it can take up to a week before the baby fish are capable of swimming around their spawning tank.
 The fry will be very hungry.
 In an aquarium with lots of plants, will find things to eat in their first few days.
 After that, fry food is acceptable.
 Once they're large enough, appropriately sized live food is good for them.
 Keeping the spawning tank clean while the fry are developing is very important.
 Because they grow so quickly during their first few weeks, baby Diamond Tetras soon look like the adults, though smaller.
-Their coloring will be plain at first, with their breathtaking shimmering scales being fully developed around the time the fish are 9 months old.
+Their colouring will be plain at first, with their breathtaking shimmering scales being fully developed around the time the fish are 9 months old.
 Once they've reached a size that wont put them in danger, they can be moved into the adult tank and the spawning tank can be utizilized again with a new pair of adult fish.